lop-Louis/northbook/docs/navigate/frontend-charter.md

 - Start here when you are unsure whether something belongs in the chapter or in your squad.
 - Try the ops defaults if you need a concrete way to use this in your next 1:1 or ops session.

-Exit metric: a new chapter member can explain what this chapter is for and not for in under 60 seconds after reading.

 <PageCTA />

+**Expected Takeaway:** a new chapter member can explain what this chapter is for and not for in under 60 seconds after reading.

 ## Scope line